 CIX.
-No person whatsoever shall disturb, molest, or persecute another for his speculative opinions in religion.
-Or his ways of wearling gion, or his way of worship.
+No person whatsoever shall disturb, molest, or persecute another for his speculative opinions in religion, or his way of worship.

 CX.
 Every freeman of Carolina shall have absolute power and authority over his negro slaves, of what opinion or religion soever.